Horospherical varieties with quotient singularities: Main results

-Now we prove that $Y$ has worse than quotient singularities in this special case.
-Note that, since vividness does not hold for $X$, it also does not hold for $Y$, which implies that $Y$ is singular.
-Based on the simple coloured cone for $Y$, there is a unique singularity at the $G$-fixed point $p\in Y$.
-Note that $Y\setminus\{p\}$ is the open $G$-orbit in $Y$, which we can denote by $G/H'$ for an appropriate horospherical subgroup $H'$; in fact, $H'=\wh P=[P,P]$.
-Since $Y$ has no torus factors, $H'$ contains the radical $\Rad(G)$ of $G$, and therefore $G/H'=(G/\Rad(G))/(H'/\Rad(G))$.
-This tells us that we may assume $G=G^{ss}$ is semisimple simply connected.
+Let $G'/H'$ be the open $G$-orbit in $Y$ for an appropriate horospherical subgroup $H'$ (coming from the Cox construction); in fact, $G'/H'\cong G/[P,P]$.
+Since $Y$ has no torus factors, $H'$ contains the radical $\Rad(G')$ of $G'$, and therefore $G'/H'=(G'/\Rad(G'))/(H'/\Rad(G'))$.
+This tells us that we may assume $G'=(G')^{ss}$ is semisimple simply connected, and thus the same is true of $G$.
+Note that, because $Y$ has no $G'$-invariant divisors (equivalently, it has no non-coloured rays in its coloured fan), the codimension of $Y\setminus (G'/H')$ is at least $2$ in $Y$.

-If $p$ was a quotient singularity, then we could find an \'etale neighbourhood $V$ of $p$ of the form $V=W/F$ for some smooth variety $W$ and some finite group $F$.
-Since we are in characteristic $0$, we may assume that $W$ is affine space and that $F$ acts linearly.
-Then $F$ acts freely away from the origin in $W$ because $p\in V$ is an isolated singularity (it is the only singularity).
-The restricted quotient map $W\setminus\{0\}\to V\setminus\{p\}$ is a quotient map where $F$ acts freely, so it is a finite \'etale covering.
-Thus, if we can show that $V\setminus\{p\}$ has trivial \'etale fundamental group, then $F$ must be trivial, which is a contradiction.
+Using \cref{quotient singularities over k vs C}, we may assume that $k=\C$.
+If $p$ was a quotient singularity, then we could find an analytic neighbourhood (since $k=\C$, we can use analytic neighbourhoods instead of étale neighbourhoods) $W\subseteq Y$ of $p$ where $W=V/F$ with $V$ smooth and $F$ a finite group.
+Since $k=\C$, we may assume $V=\A^n$ and $F$ acts linearly.
+Then $F$ acts freely away from the origin in $V$ because $p\in W$ is an isolated singularity.
+Now $(V\setminus \{0\})\to (W\setminus\{p\})$ is a quotient map where $F$ acts freely, so it is a topological covering.
+Thus, if we can show that $\pi_1(W\setminus\{p\})$ is trivial, then $F$ must be trivial, which is a contradiction.